garrandall/popular-music-data/tracks/what-s-a-guy-gotta-do-joe-nichols.md

 Well ask anybody I'm a pretty good guy
 And the looks decent wagon didn't pass me by
-There ain't nothing in my past that i'm tryin' hard to hide And I don't understand why I gotta wonder why
+There ain't nothing in my past that I'm tryin' hard to hide And I don't understand why I gotta wonder why

 What's a guy gotta do to get a girl in this town